jordanpanzier/final-cs396/README.md

 ## Deliverable #1
 Plan: Create a Twitter bot that updates whenever I update my Letterboxd account. </br>
 Implemented: A Twitter bot using Node.js, Heroku, and MongoDB.
-Runs every hour (by calling node bot.js), and if I have updated my Letterboxd diary (which keeps track of the movies I watch), @letterboxd_jp will tweet out what I watched and what I rated it. </br>
+Runs every hour (by calling node bot.js), and if I have updated my Letterboxd diary (which keeps track of the movies I watch), @letterboxd_jp will tweet out what I watched and what I rated it.
-Time Spent: ~9 hours. </br>

 ## Deliverable #2
 Plan: Manually update my MongoDB database to contain all the movies on my Letterboxd.
 I learned that the Letterboxd API isn't really public because the authentication process can take months.
 So, I used what little data is accessible to the public (a user's twenty most recent diary entries and the user's lists) to update the database for Deliverable #1, but I need to fill in the rest.
 Work with HTML/CSS (maybe a CSS Framework) to create a webpage with all the movies in my diary.